 There’s something about a bright and white smile that projects confidence and good health—it’s no wonder that so many people are in search of ways to improve the look and luster of their smiles!
 While there are plenty of “miracle” cures and fad cleaning techniques for whiter teeth, there are certain tried and true ways to keep teeth white that also improve your overall oral health.
-In this blog from your Gaithersburg dentist of choice, we’ll take a look at some simple ways to make your teeth whiter and keep them that way.
+Do you need teeth whitening in Germantown, MD?
+We are a dentist located in Germantown, MD.

 Eat more vegetables.

 Didn’t your mom teach you anything?
 Eating more vegetables seems to have benefits in all types of health, whether it’s weight loss, digestion, skin quality, energy, and basically any other positive health benefit you can think of.
 But eating vegetables also helps with white teeth in two ways.
 First, the abrasive nature of vegetables can actually scrape bacteria and food particles off of your teeth, slowing the rate of tooth decay.
 Second, vegetables are very filling and do very little damage to your teeth in terms of decay.
 If you’re eating more vegetables, you’re probably eating less sugary and acidic foods, which will lead to less tooth decay and whiter teeth in the long run.
 Listen to your mother, and eat your vegetables—your smile will thank you for it.

 A classic staple among dentists and patients alike, whitening toothpaste is a great option for whiter teeth, especially in between cleanings from your dentist.
 Hydrogen peroxide toothpaste is also a great option for keeping your teeth white.

 But it’s not just about your toothpaste.
 We’ll save the long lecture for the dentist’s office—brush twice a day, every day to retain your white smile and great oral health.